* This is the Consumer Version. *

 Barotrauma is tissue injury caused by a change in pressure, which compresses or expands gas contained in various body structures.

-The lungs, part of the face covered by a face mask, ears, or sinuses can be affected.
+The lungs, gastrointestinal tract, part of the face covered by a face mask, eyes, ears, or sinuses can be affected.

 Measures that can help prevent barotrauma include ascending slowly and breathing during ascent (pulmonary barotrauma), blowing out air from the nose into the face mask (mask barotrauma), and yawning or swallowing with the nostrils pinched and taking a nasal decongestant (sinus and ear barotrauma).